makaylacodes/cpp_pointers_practice/README.md

-# cpp_pointers_practice
+# Pointers Practice

 Created functions in C++ to create pointers and arrays to demonstrate basic understanding of the data structure

-Initializes an array with a size that the user enters Then loops and has user fill in x numbers used 2 ways to access and print the elements delete function because mem deallocate before program ends Set array to NULL is good practice
-Return zero
+Process

+       1. The program initialzes an array with a interger size that the user enters.

+       2. The program calls a for loop that create an array with x many elements.
+X being the number the user entered.

+       3. Once the first for loop is finished executing, a second is called.
+In this for loop, elements are printed in two different ways.

+       4. Once the for loop is finished, the program calls the delete function.
+This is necessary because in C++ memory must be dealloacted
+          before the program ends

+       5. Program sets the array to NULL.
+This is good practice to prevent memory leak.

-Dynamic Arrays allow me to allocate and deallocate memory during runtime.
-To insert and delete arrays
+By using dynamic arrays, I was able to allocate and deallocate memory during runtime.

+To use this program, it must be run in a terminal with a C++ compiler.